Preamble:

 This wiki thread intends to:

 1) Create a list of translucent plastic products that existed leading up to the iMac G3 of 1998/99.
-The intention is to try and reconstruct potential influences and precursors to Apple’s design choice – and also celebrate these early examples.
+The intention is to try and reconstruct potential influences and precursors to Apple’s design choice – and celebrate these early examples.

-2) Create a limited list of translucent products inspired by the iMac.
-There are literally thousands of products to list here, so I want to keep it strictly to ones of some aesthetic/historical significance (rather than including cheap and derivative products).
+2) Create a (non-exhaustive) list of translucent products inspired by the iMac.
+There are literally thousands of products to list here, so I want to keep it strictly to ones of some aesthetic/historical significance (rather than listing cheap and derivative products).
 Translucent accessories specifically made for the iMac G3 are of special interest.
 This was the only era of technology where entire workstations could be tailored to match your choice of computer colour, and even in the era of M1 iMacs, there has never been anything like it before or after.

 #1) Pre-iMac Translucent Plastics